risk-first/website/thinking/Meeting-Reality.md

 So, here we've looked at Meeting Reality, which basically boils down to taking actions to manage risk and seeing how it turns out:

-- Each Action you take is a step on the Risk Landscape
+- Each Action you take is a step on the [Risk Landscape](../thinking/Glossary.md#risk-landscape).
 - Each Action exposes new [Hidden Risks](../thinking/Glossary.md#hidden-risk), changing your [Internal Model](../thinking/Glossary.md#Internal-Model).
-- Ideally, each action should reduce the overall [Attendant Risk](../thinking/Glossary.md#attendant-risk) on the project (that is, puts it in a better place on the [Risk Landscape](../thinking/Glossary.md#risk-landscape)
+- Ideally, each action should reduce the overall [Attendant Risk](../thinking/Glossary.md#attendant-risk) on the project (that is, puts it in a better place on the [Risk Landscape](../thinking/Glossary.md#risk-landscape).

-Could it be that _everything_ you do on a software project is risk management? <!-- tweet-end --> This is an idea explored in [the next section](Just-Risk.md).
+Could it be that _everything_ you do on a software project is risk management? <!-- tweet-end --> This is an idea explored next in [Just Risk](Just-Risk.md).